 An integrated conceptual framework, which brings together the academic literature and practical experience of FNS in Africa and Europe with the food systems approach.

 Effective collaboration and exchange between European and African research and practice partners, which will identify similarities and differences in food systems, improve mutual understanding and enhance the implementation of future EU-Africa initiatives.

 Novel research methods, including use of the most recent satellite technologies, transdisciplinary theory building, systematic review and participatory foresight analysis.

-A Community of Practice (CoP) and process of multi-stakeholder exchange and collaboration that builds on and further enhances FAO’s TECA online communication and learning platform as well as comparable European platforms like ENRD, ELARD and EIP AGRI, and that will advance our knowledge base on the questions addressed in SALSA.
+A Community of Practice (CoP) and process of multi-stakeholder exchange and collaboration that builds on FAO’s communication and learning platforms as well as European platforms like ENRD, ELARD and EIP AGRI, and that will advance our knowledge base on the questions addressed in SALSA.

 © Mark Redman (Heading Photo)